The 8 most common mistakes when transitioning to NetSuite and to avoid them

-In our previous article, we explained why we decided to move to NetSuite and how the right implementation partner can make all the difference.
-This topic is so critical to the health of our org that I recently reached out to our partners to see how they’re advising their clients on a similar move.
+Our previous article explained why we moved to NetSuite and how the right implementation partner can make all the difference.
+This topic is so critical to the health of our organization that I recently reached out to our partners to see how they’re advising their clients on a similar move.
 In this article, I’m highlighting lessons learned from our transition experience here at Ramp, as well as from experts at Countsy and Myers-Holum, who specialize in NetSuite implementation.
 We’ll cover some of the most common mistakes companies make when moving to NetSuite, what you can do to avoid them, and best practices for setting yourself up for success.

 1. Waiting too long to transition